Kata5/DeepLearning2021/README.md

-Welcome to the assignment of Sándor Gregus, Katalin Ócsai (EW9A0Z), and József Mátyás Prechl!
+Welcome to the assignment of Sándor Gregus (YRVTLZ), Katalin Ócsai (EW9A0Z), and Mátyás Prechl (JR4JDJ)!

 We decided to work on a larger and simpler database: CelebA.
 We have reviewed not only the recommended GAN literature (https://paperswithcode.com/paper/progressive-growing-of-gans-for-improved ) but also VAEs and beta VAEs.